petrgazarov/salami/README.md

 ## 🤔 What is this?

 Salami is a declarative domain-specific language for cloud infrastructure, centered around natural language descriptions.
-You can think of Salami as writing documentation for each cloud resource object, and letting the compiler take care of converting that to IaC.
-The compiler uses LLM to convert natural language to IaC, with Terraform currently as the supported target.
+Salami compiler uses GPT4 to convert the natural language to Terraform files.
+You can think of Salami as writing documentation for each cloud resource object, and letting the compiler take care of converting that to IaC (Infrastructure as Code).

 ## 🎨 DSL Design